jkd28/RPN-Interpreter/README.md

     * With a little more time, it is likely that I could find a better way to organize my `Statement.java` class and keep it testable.

     * I didn't have time to set new configurations for a Linter, but I'm sure my code could use some static analysis other than `Findbugs`.
-I did my best to stay consistent in my style, but I am nearly positive that there is some inconsistency throughout the whole proejct.
+I did my best to stay consistent in my style, but I am nearly positive that there is some inconsistency throughout the whole project.

  5. **What kinds of things did you discover in exploratory testing?**
     After my initial implementation, I performed a lot of exploratory testing through the use of the REPL.
 This allowed me to play around with combinations of values and variables much quicker than if I was repeatedly writing new unit tests over and over again for different values.
 Interestingly, I did find a few different errors through my REPL exploration: